Chapter 6 - How to Drop

 For example, advanced players often use drop in the third shot, in order to transit to the near net rallies from the back court.

-To avoid dropping the ball down to the net, the high point of the ball's flight path should be near and above the net.
+To avoid hitting the ball into the net, the highest point of its trajectory should be near the top of the net.

 First practice defensive non-spin Drop, and then practice Drop with spins.
 Pay attention to run to the net with the ball.